 Beyoncé did it again.
 Not only did she drop Formation on us without prior warning (yeah, I wanted a heads up), she then went and performed at The Super Bowl.
 Now, I’m not American, but I know the NFL doesn’t mess about when it comes to their half time entertainment.
 SHIT, if it was advertised, I’d contemplate flying across the world and getting football tickets just to watch.
 Ok, so now I’m up to speed, I’ve recovered from the lyrics and blatant #BLACKLIVESMATTER visuals, and then BAM!
 I get a text (from my sis Lizzy) about a world tour!

-Now, let me tell you, I went through the motions.
-It was 7:30am and I went through all the conversations I’ve had with myself previously: “I’m not paying £70 to watch… yeah, I wish I bought tickets now”.
-“I’ve never seen Beyoncé in concert, so REALLY I deserve to go see her in concert”… “I could just listen to her album at home and dance around my living room for free… no, no, what?
-Girl Bye”.
-So we’re up to date like I said, and I’m intending to sit in that virtual queue and wait to buy tickets using that pieced together credit card that I cut up 4 days ago.
-I have officially forgiven you about that turning Vegan announcement Yoncé, and I’m about to part with some major coins so I can watch you power dance and give me life with all of your regurgitated (but unseen by me) dance routines.
+Bring it back to the present day and I’m intending to sit in that virtual queue and wait to buy tickets using that pieced together credit card that I cut up 4 days ago.
+I have officially forgiven you about that turning Vegan announcement Yoncé, and I’m about to part with some major coins so I can watch you grind and give me life with all of your regurgitated (but unseen by me) dance routines.

 I’ve been waiting for an artist so powerful (and by powerful, I mean loved by all and accepted by all races as a “pop act”) to make a video like this.
-I’ve been waiting at least 20 years for someone like Beyoncé to deliver a message to the little 14-year-old me who didn’t fit in because all she saw were white models, white actresses: white everything.
-I grew up in a white area, surrounded by NF and BNP signs, and kids and adults alike shouting the N word in the street as I walked to school.
+I’ve been waiting at least 20 years for someone like Beyoncé to deliver a message to the little 14-year-old me who didn’t fit in.
+Lil’ old me grew up seeing white models, white actresses: white everything!
+I lived in a white area, surrounded by NF and BNP signs, and kids and adults alike shouting the N-word in the street as I walked to school.
 Teachers told me that I should hang around with the white kids and not my black friends – because we were “up to no good”.
-The worst we got up to were water fights, whilst the white kids were inciting racial hatred towards Asians and Blacks, smoking fags, and giving out blow jobs down the bottom of the cloisters – HELL!
-Us black kids were angels!
-Obviously, that didn’t matter; we were black kids.
+The worst we got up to were water fights, whilst the white kids were inciting racial hatred towards Asians and Blacks, smoking fags, and giving out blow jobs down the bottom of the cloisters.
+Obviously to staff, that didn’t matter; we were black kids.

 GIF oversharer, Starbucks lover and advocate of the side-eye.
 Woman of Wakanda and collector of all things materialistically minimal but bold. *Often known to contradict oneself.